What journaling did for me (and what I believe it will do for you)

 Inside all that fury and fear were clues about what mattered most to me.
 Things I might be able to build on in working with my attorneys.
 I felt less anxious getting on the train that day and I came out of the meeting feeling more centered than before.

 From then on I wrote in the notebook every time I felt overwhelmed, sad or scared to tackle a big decision.
 Spilling it all out on the page seemed to activate my thinking side.
 I felt less lost, more empowered.
-Better able to work with my lawyers, family, business partners, even my soon-to-be ex.
+Better able to work with my legal advisors, family, business partners, even my soon-to-be ex.

 I discovered firsthand that journaling gives us a unique way to calm and counsel ourselves.
 To see the patterns our worried minds often miss.
 To make the right calls when it’s crunch time.
 To make sure those choices are in harmony with our true selves.